Iraq–Serbia relations: Sanctions era and covert military cooperation (1990s–2002)

-A rumor was speculated by the media in 1999 during the NATO bombing of Yugoslavia that Yugoslav president Slobodan Milošević and Saddam Hussein allegedly negotiated a discreet military alliance that would improve their ability to defy the West and withstand Allied bombing attacks, along with low-profile support from Russia and China.
+A rumour was circulated in the media in 1999 during the NATO bombing of Yugoslavia that Yugoslav president Slobodan Milošević and Saddam Hussein had allegedly negotiated a discreet military alliance intended to improve their ability to defy the West and withstand Allied bombing attacks, with low-profile support from Russia and China.

-Boka Star seizure
+Boka Star seizure (2002)

-In 2002, a Yugoslav ship Boka Star, owned by a Montenegrin named Marko Balić was seized by the United States Navy after it was tipped off to have a large weapons shipment to Iraq.
-Serbia and Montenegro was one of the only countries in the world to have continued military shipments to Iraq during sanctions against Iraq and the Hussein regime.
-The shipment was attempted just a year before the 2003 invasion of Iraq.
+In 2002, a Yugoslav ship Boka Star, owned by a Montenegrin named Marko Balić was seized by the United States Navy after a tip-off that it was carrying a large weapons shipment to Iraq.
+Serbia and Montenegro was one of the only countries in the world to have continued military shipments to Iraq during the international sanctions regime against the Hussein government.
+The seizure occurred just one year before the 2003 invasion of Iraq.